ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/README.md

 	.../linux-5.5.1/arch/arm/boot/zImage

-The .dtb file to be used is in the directory: .../linux-5.5.1/arch/arm/boot/dts/ and it is called ????????.dtb
+The .dtb file to be used is in the directory: .../linux-5.5.1/arch/arm/boot/dts/ and it is called am335x-boneblack.dtb

-	.../linux-5.5.1/arch/arm/boot/dts/imx6q-sabreauto.dtb
+	.../linux-5.5.1/arch/arm/boot/dts/am335x-boneblack.dtb

 The location on SD card both components should be placed is /dev/sdX1 mounted to some directory (example: /tmp/sdX1 (where the SD card itself is: /dev/sdX).